loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **RegExReplace(RegularExpression, InputString, ReplaceString [, PartNumber = 1, ExtendedSyntax = False])**

 * RegularExpression - the regular expressions string.
-* InputString - the input string that will be replaced;
+* InputString - the input string that will be replaced.
-* ReplaceString - the string that will be inserted instead of the input string part matching the regular expression;
+* ReplaceString - the string that will be inserted instead of the input string part matching the regular expression.
 * PartNumber - the part index matching the regular expression, input string.
 Parameter must be included into the range from 1 to RegExMatchCount.
-* ExtendedSyntax - extended replacement syntax (only for PCRE2)
+* ExtendedSyntax - extended replacement syntax (only for PCRE2).

 Returns the InputString in which the PartNumber expression occurrence of the RegularExpression will be replaced with the ReplaceString.
 PCRE2 library is used.
 Syntax and semantics are compatible with the Perl regular expressions.